sam-parkinson/honeyframe-server/README.md

   - Blog
-    Accepts get requests, returns summaries of all blog posts in database as well as full-length individual blog posts
+    Accepts get requests, returns summaries of all blog posts in database as well as full-length individual blog posts Accepts post requests with admin authentication, adds new blog post to database

   - Store
     Accepts get requests, returns information about store products

   - Contact
     Accepts post requests, adds new contact information to database

+  - Orders
+    Accepts post requests, uses Stripe API to process payment information, then posts order contents and shipping information to database

 ## Client